biocypher/biochatter-paper/manuscript.md

 However, the measured performance does not correlate intuitively with size (indicated by point size) and quantisation (bit-precision) of the models.
 Some smaller models perform better than larger ones, even within the same model family; while very low bit-precision (2-bit) expectedly yields worse performance, the same is true for the high end (8-bit).
 *: Of note, many characteristics of OpenAI models are not public, and thus their bit-precision (as well as the exact size of GPT4) is subject to speculation.
-B) Comparison of the two benchmark tasks for KG querying show the superior performance of BioChatter's prompt engine.
+B) Comparison of the two benchmark tasks for KG querying show the superior performance of BioChatter's prompt engine (0.813±0.15 vs 0.459±0.13, p = 1.3e-20).
 The BioChatter variant involves a multi-step procedure of constructing the query, while the "naive" version only receives the complete schema definition of the BioCypher KG (which BioChatter also uses as a basis for the prompt engine).
 The general instructions for both variants are the same, otherwise.
 ](images/biochatter-benchmark.png "Benchmark results"){#fig:benchmark}

 ### Knowledge Graphs